A Structured Family of Grassmannian Constellations via Geodesic Mapping for MIMO Noncoherent Communications: System Model

 \subsection{System Model}

 Consider a MIMO wireless system where a transmitter equipped with $M$ antennas communicates with a receiver with $N$ antennas over a frequency-flat block-fading channel with a coherence of $T$ symbols, $T \geq 2M$.
-Consequently, it is assumed that the channel matrix $\mathbf{H} \in \mathbb{C}^{T \times N}$ remains constant during each block of $T$ symbols, and changes to an independent realization in the next block.
-The channel entries, $h_{ij}\in \mathbb{C}$, are i.i.d. and follow a normal distribution with zero mean and unit variance, i.e., $h_{ij} \sim \mathcal{C}\mathcal{N}(0,1)$, according to classical Rayleigh fading.
+Consequently, it is assumed that the channel matrix $\mathbf{H} \in \mathbb{C}^{M \times N}$ remains constant during each block of $T$ symbols, and changes to an independent realization in the next block.
+The channel entry in the $i$-th row and $j$-th column is denoted by $h_{ij} \in \mathbb{C}$.
+All channel entries are i.i.d. and follow a normal distribution with zero mean and unit variance, i.e., $h_{ij} \sim \mathcal{C}\mathcal{N}(0,1)$, according to classical Rayleigh fading.
 Furthermore, the channel realizations are unknown to both the transmitter and the receiver, a scenario commonly referred to as a noncoherent communication.

 Within a block of $T$ symbols, the transmitter sends a matrix $\mathbf{X} \in \mathbb{C}^{T \times M}$, such that $\mathbf{X}^{H}\mathbf{X} = \mathbf{I}_M$.
 The matrix $\mathbf{X}$ is a Stiefel representative of a point $[\mathbf{X}]$ in the complex Grassmann manifold $\textup{Gr}_{\mathbb{C}}(T,M)$, as described in Appendix\ref{th}.
 For each time block, the transmit matrix is chosen uniformly from an alphabet $\mathcal{X}=\{ \mathbf{X}_1,\mathbf{X}_2, \ldots,\mathbf{X}_L\}$, so $\left|\mathcal{X}\right| = L$.
 The alphabet $\mathcal{X}$ is also denoted as the codebook or the constellation for the communication, and its elements, as the constellation points.
 For a given constellation, the rate of the communication is determined by $R=\log_2(L)/{T}$ (bps/Hz) and each codeword carries $\log_2(L)$ bits of information.